 Teacher Education Doctoral Application Process

-The Department of Teacher Education gives priority acceptance and funding consideration to applications completed by March 1.
-Applications completed after March 1 will be considered but applications will not be eligible for department funding (though other types financial support may be available).
-Prospective students applying after April 15 will only be considered for fall admission on a case-by-case basis.
-Please contact the Graduate Program Coordinator to discuss your application if it will be submitted after April 15.
+The Department of Teacher Education gives priority acceptance and funding consideration to applications completed by February 1.
+Applications completed after February 1 will be considered but applications will not be eligible for department funding (though other types of financial support may be available).
+Prospective students applying after March 1 will only be considered for fall admission on a case-by-case basis.
+Please contact the Graduate Program Coordinator to discuss your application if it will be submitted after March 1.
 All international applicants should contact the Graduate Program Coordinator (regardless of application submission date) to ensure they are submitting the correct required application documents.
-We strongly suggest international applicants submit by the March 1 deadline (even if not seeking departmental funding) to ensure adequate time to process and review materials.
+We strongly suggest international applicants submit by the February 1 deadline (even if not seeking departmental funding) to ensure adequate time to process and review application materials and to share information with the Graduate College who prepares the I-20 that is required for students to obtain a VISA.
 If you are interested in Spring admission, please contact the Graduate Program Coordinator.

 - Departmental Funding Options (click on the Teacher Ed tab below the video)